buildspace/buildspace-projects/NFT_Game/pt-br/Section_0/Lesson_2_Gaming_And_Crypto_Intro.md

 ### 🚨 Reporte seu Progresso!

 Poste uma screenshot em #progresso com o nome do seu video game favorito!
 Ajude a levantar o ânimo de jogadores na galera!

-Post in #progress with the name of your fav video game!
-Help get everyone in the gaming mood 8).